Gaelic road signs in Scotland: Motorist research

 Research conducted by Leeds University indicates that multi-lingual signs consisting of four or more lines of text can cause drivers to brake to allow them time to process the additional information.
 Following drivers may not react appropriately to the change in speed of the leading vehicle.
 The study recommends the use of "separation techniques", such as using a different colour of font for each language, which eliminates the problem.
-Bilingual road signs in Scotland typically use white letters for English and yellow for Gaelic.
+Bilingual road signs in Scotland typically use white letters for English and green (or yellow on primary routes) for Gaelic.